chiarabarbieri/SIBEworkshop_2025/Readme.md

-`PONG` uses the filemap to localize the names of each run for each K, the famm.txt to match each individual with a population name, and the listAdmixture.txt to order the populations in our preferred way to spot patterns, according to some criteria of our choice.
+`PONG` uses the filemap to localize the names of each run for each K, the famm.txt to match each individual with a population name, and the listAdmixture.txt to order the populations in a way that makes some sense for us.
 I grouped populations by language family, and sort them according to their longitude.

 Follow `PONG` ’s instructions in the terminal, and open the browser with